 An allowance for impairment is established when there is objective evidence that the Authority will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the receivable is impaired.
 The amount of the allowance is the difference between the carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-The amount of the allowance is recognised in the Statement of Comprehensive Income.
+The amount of the allowance is recognised in income or expenditure.

 When the asset becomes uncollectible, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are recognised against the same line item in the Statement of Comprehensive Income.
+Subsequent recoveries of amounts previously written off are recognised against the same line item in income or expenditure.